FrederikPetri/aicloud-docs/docs/system-overview/storage.md

-AI-LAB utilizes [Ceph](https://docs.ceph.com/) as its storage solution, providing a robust and scalable file system for your data needs.
+AI Cloud utilizes [Ceph](https://docs.ceph.com/) as its storage solution, providing a robust and scalable file system for your data needs.
 Your files are organized within the Ceph file system hierarchy, ensuring efficient access and management across the entire platform.

 <hr>